This post may contain affiliate links. Please read my disclosure for more information.

 An eReader on your smart phone or tablet.
 You can fit at least as many books in your personal library on your e-reader, which is portable and indexed.
 Even if you don’t have one, there are online sources for books you can read on your computer.

 Reducing clutter in the new digital age is even easier than in the past.
-You can ditch extra items from your house, but not actually have to lose them!
+You can ditch extra items cluttering your house, but not actually have to lose them!

 There is really only one good reason to hang on to an appliance or an article of clothing or a piece of sports equipment.
 You either use it, wear it, or play with it–now.